-- □ The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - □ The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - □ You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - □ You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
-In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
-This means you will have to pay the provider in full for the services furnished.
-Here are three exceptions:
+The care you receive is included in the plan's Medical Benefits Chart (Chapter 4 of this document). his chart is in The care you receive is considered medically necessary.
+"Medically ne the services, supplies, equipment, or drugs are needed for the prevention treatment of your medical condition and meet accepted standards of medical conditions." , diagnosis, or You receive your care from a provider who is eligible to provide servic Medicare.
+As a member of our plan, you can receive your care from either •

+- ° The providers in our network are listed in the Provider Directory. - If you use an out-of-network provider, your share of the costs for your covered services may be higher.